vandroogenbroeckmarc/doi2bib/README.md

 ### Proposal for abbreviations if not found

-Some journals require you to mention journal or conference or names in an abbreviated format (or if you just want to compress your list of references to match the publisher's requirements...).
+Some journals require you to mention journal/conference names in an abbreviated format (or if you just want to compress your list of references to match the publisher's requirements in terms of page numbers...).
-Later to use a short abbreviation instead, it is sufficient to replace "abbreviation" by "abbreviation-short" in the bibliography LaTeX entry.
+Later to use a short abbreviation instead, you only need to replace "abbreviation" by "abbreviation-short" in the bibliography LaTeX entry.
 For example (please note that abbreviation must be the first name in the list!),
 > \bibliography{bib/abbreviation,bib/myrefs}